With the London Olympics done and dusted, South

 to be distracted by medals and even though I probably only got four hours of

 sleep the night before, I was going into it with confidence.”
-Still, s
+Still, she

 says watching the race now still brings back all the emotion of that day.
 “I get